 Thanks to the continued efforts of others the American College of Lifestyle Medicine continues to grow and shine a bright light on the heart and foundation of a better kind of healthcare.

-Our primary project is LifestyleFacts.org.
-We want people anywhere, any time, to be able to be taught by the best experts on the planet, based on the best science, in the most user friendly format possible, how to use lifestyle as medicine for them.
-And we want it to be free.
-We are also building systems to support integration for providers to make it easy for them to provide better care, more efficiently, by using LifestyleFacts.org as part of their care systems.
+One of our primary projects was LifestyleFacts.org.
+We wanted people anywhere, any time, to be able to be taught by the best experts on the planet, based on the best science, in the most user friendly format possible, how to use lifestyle as medicine for them.
+And we wanted it to be free.
+We also wanted to build systems to support integration for providers to make it easy for them to provide better care, more efficiently, by using LifestyleFacts.org as part of their care systems.